hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `sas_policy` - (Optional) A `sas_policy` block as defined below.

+* `allowed_copy_scope` - (Optional) Restrict copy to and from Storage Accounts within an AAD tenant or with Private Links to the same VNet.
+Possible values are `AAD` and `PrivateLink`.

 * `sftp_enabled` - (Optional) Boolean, enable SFTP for the storage account

 -> **NOTE:** SFTP support requires `is_hns_enabled` set to `true`.
 [More information on SFTP support can be found here](https://learn.microsoft.com/azure/storage/blobs/secure-file-transfer-protocol-support).
 Defaults to `false`